Jelen (beer)

-Jelen beer (Jelen pivo, [jělen pîːʋo]) is a pale lager produced by the Apatin Brewery from Serbia that belongs to American-Canadian concern Molson Coors.
+Jelen beer (Jelen pivo, [jělen pîːʋo]) is a pale lager produced by the Apatin Brewery in northwest Serbia that belongs to American-Canadian concern Molson Coors.
 It contains 4,6% alcohol and belongs to the class of light lagers.
 Jelen has won various awards within Serbia and participates in a variety of sponsorships.
 Its logo is a bugling red deer; jelen means deer.